murtaugh/auto-resizing-textareas/README.md

 ## Auto-resizing Textareas

 Simple and graceful auto-resizing textareas.
 Plays nice with non-resizing textareas as supports as many as you care to have.

+I got almost all of the JS for this from @jlong: https://gist.github.com/jlong/2127634